-The demand for leadership talent greatly exceeds supply.
+The demand for leadership talent greatly exceeds the supply.
 Few firms are prepared for what the McKinsey consulting firm has called the “war for talent.”

-If economic growth continues at a modest 2 percent for the next 15 years, there would be a need for one-third more senior leaders than there are today.
+If economic growth continues at a modest 2 percent for the next 15 years, there will be a need for one-third more senior leaders than there are today.
 The supply of 35- to 44-year-old managers—who have traditionally been channeled into the executive ranks—has declined in the United States by 15 percent between 2000 and 2015.

 Baby boomers have started retiring at a rate of around 10,000 a day.
-To compound the situation, in five years, 75 million baby-boomers will be over 55.
+To compound the situation, in five years, 75 million baby boomers will be over 55.
 As they bail out of the workforce, there just aren’t going to be enough qualified entrants from the baby-bust generation to replace them.
 Most large companies will have to scramble to meet gaps in senior leadership talent.
 Not only are the numbers in the talent pool shrinking, but the quality of talent required to meet tomorrow’s leadership demands is changing.

-Leaders and Complexity
+Leadership Talent and Complexity

 The global and more dynamic economy of the 21st century requires executive talent with a more complex skill set than ever before.
 Leaders for the future will need:

 - A sophisticated understanding of global marketplaces

 - Relationship savvy, with extensive networks of alliances and stakeholders